Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 My Favorite Hotels & Apartments in District 7

 As I mentioned initially, District 7 is one of my favorite districts.
-I lived for a while on the northernmost road, Tran Xuan Soan, along the canal facing District 4.
+A few years ago, I lived on the northernmost road, Tran Xuan Soan, along the canal facing District 4.

 District 7 is better for long-term living than for a short visit.
-But don’t be mistaken, there are a lot of great restaurants, parks, and things to do in District 7, too, if you want a break from the busy heart of the city that is District 1.
-(I actually recommend coming down here just to check it out and see a different side of Saigon.)
+But don’t be mistaken, there are a lot of great restaurants, parks, and things to do in District 7, too, if you want a break from the busier parts of the city.
+I actually recommend coming down here just to check it out and see a different side of Saigon.

 My personal fondness relates to living in District 7.
 This is a huge, entirely self-contained district.
 I prefer to live here long-term instead of Thao Dien in District 2 because it’s bigger.
-Thao Dien is quite small and can get old after living there for a while.
+Thao Dien is smaller and can get old after living there for a while.

 This southern part of District 7 is unlike anywhere else in Ho Chi Minh City.
 The roads are wider, everything feels more open, and the air is definitely cleaner.
 It has a slower pace of life and is much quieter than D1 and D3.